 Liability and Indemnity

-Subject to clause 12.2, the University shall not be liable to ALHR for any loss or damage howsoever arising whether in contract, tort or otherwise and makes no warranty whether express or implied in relation to the provision of the Resources.
+Neither party shall be liable to the other party for any loss or damage howsoever arising whether in contract, tort or otherwise other than in the case of material breach of this Deed, fraud or gross negligence..

-The University shall not be liable and ALHR shall ensure that the University shall not be liable to any third party for any loss, damage, costs or penalties that any third party may suffer as a result of ALHR providing any Material relating to the Resources to a third party.
-ALHR shall indemnify and hold harmless the University from and against any loss, damage, costs or penalties that the University may sustain or incur as a result of ALHR providing any Material relating to the Resources to a third party.
+[Comment from TressCox to ALHR: I believe what the University is getting at here is that it does not want to be liable for the Materials which it (or its staff/students) may contribute to or for any claims made by third parties in respect of those materials; and that ALHR should remain liable.
+Issues might arise in this regard if the materials are: incorrect, misleading or deceptive, include copyright items or trade marks owned by third parties (and which you haven’t obtained a licence to use), are defamatory, or otherwise illegal.
+I have suggested deleting this clause in the first instance but it is something for ALHR to think about in terms or ensuring the integrity of any materials created through the relationship with the University and managing risk.
+For example, if a tweet is made by a student which is defamatory of a political figure]

 Insurance

-Each party shall effect and maintain adequate insurance or similar coverage to cover any liability arising in connection with this Agreement.
+Each party shall effect and maintain adequate insurance or similar coverage to cover any liability arising in connection with this Deed.

+In respect of the CLE and the activities set out in clause 2.5 the University will be responsible for securing adequate insurance in respect of University staff or students to cover any liability arising in connection with their activities.

+[ALHR Comment to the University: ALHR expects contributors from the University to have professional indemnity insurance if so required]

 General

-Any provisions of this Agreement which are held to be illegal or otherwise in conflict with any laws, statutes or regulations shall be deemed to be severed from the remainder of the Agreement and the validity of the remaining provisions shall not be affected.
+Any provisions of this Deed which are held to be illegal or otherwise in conflict with any laws, statutes or regulations shall be deemed to be severed from the remainder of the Deed to the extent of the inconsistency and the validity of the remaining provisions shall not be affected.

-This Agreement constitutes the entire agreement between the parties.
+This Deed constitutes the entire agreement between the parties.

-This Agreement may only be varied by the further written agreement of the parties.
+This Deed may only be varied by the further written agreement of the parties.

-This Agreement shall be construed and governed in accordance with the laws of Victoria and the parties submit to the exclusive jurisdiction of the courts of Victoria.
+This Deed shall be construed and governed in accordance with the laws of Victoria and the parties submit to the exclusive jurisdiction of the courts of Victoria.

-The Agreement does not set up or create any employer-employee relationship or a partnership of any kind.
-Each party is individually responsible only for its obligations as set out in this Agreement and the parties agree that their relationship is one of independent contractors.
+This Deed does not set up or create any employer-employee relationship or a partnership of any kind.
+Each party is individually responsible only for its obligations as set out in this Deed and the parties agree that their relationship is one of independent contractors.
 Neither party is authorised or empowered to act as agent for the other for any purpose and neither party shall on behalf of any other enter into any contract give any warranty or make any representation as to any matter.
 Neither party will be bound by the acts or conduct of the other.

-Neither party to this Agreement shall assign or purport to assign any right under this Agreement without the prior written consent of the other party.
+Neither party to this Deed shall assign or purport to assign any right under this Agreement without the prior written consent of the other party. .
+Any assignment of this Deed shall not relieve assignor of its confidentiality obligations under this Deed.

-All references in this Agreement to any statutory enactment or law shall mean and be construed as references to that enactment or law as amended or modified or re-enacted from time to time and to the corresponding provisions.
+All references in this Deed to any statutory enactment or law shall mean and be construed as references to that enactment or law as amended or modified or re-enacted from time to time and to the corresponding provisions.

+Schedule 1 – Contact Details